Preventing Outpatient Falls & Injury in Older Adults

 - Reduce stress – via sleep, exercise & diet

 - Have a medical alert device to call for help.
-Even Apple watches also have a falls feature
+Apple watches have a falls feature

 - Have a system to check in regularly